alja/VSDNano/README.md

 make libVsdDict.co libFWDict.co
 ```

-## Write TTree with branches of vector of VSD structures
+## Write TTree with branches with vector of VSD objects
 Write a vector of the VSD structures in a plain root tree and relate it the ROOT's tree branch.
 See a python script example in [UserVsd.py](/UserVsd.py)
 ```